Why LINQ beats SQL

 Client Processing

 LINQ lets you effortlessly shift part of the query onto the client for processing.
 Why would you want to do this?
-With a heavily burdened database server, it can actually sometimes improve performance.
+With a heavily burdened database server, it can actually improve performance.
 As long as you don't take more data than you need (in other words, you still do all the filtering on the server) you can often help performance by shifting some of the burden of reordering, transforming and regrouping the results onto a less loaded application server.
 With LINQ, all you need to do is to slip AsEnumerable() into the query, and everything from that point on executes locally.

-When not to use LINQ
+When not to use LINQ for querying databases

-And of course you still need SQL for triggers.
+Despite its power, LINQ doesn't deprecate SQL.
+It takes more than 95% of the querying brunt, but you still sometimes need SQL for hand-tweaked queries - especially with optimization or locking hints.
+Most providers don't support the use of LINQ for predicated updates, and of course you still need SQL for triggers.
 (SQL's also needed for stored procedures and functions, although the need for these crops up less often when you're using LINQ).
 You can combine LINQ with SQL by writing table-valued functions in SQL, and then calling those functions within more elaborate LINQ queries.

 Having to know two querying languages is not really an issue because you'll want to learn LINQ anyway—LINQ is so useful for querying local collections and XML DOMs.
 If you're still using the old XmlDocument-based DOM, you'll find LINQ to XML's DOM a dramatic step up.